espocrm/documentation/docs/administration/bpm-compensation.md

 Compensation is initiated by triggering a Compensation Event (usually from an error handler).
 The throwing compensation event can specify an activity's ID that needs to be compensated.
 If the ID is omitted, all *visible* *compensable* activities will be compensated in the order reverse to their instantiation.

+By utilizing intermediate throwing compensation events it is possible to establish a specific order in which compensations will be executed.

 !!! note

     Compensation can be applied only for activities that were successfuly completed.
 A sub-process that is not yet finished cannot be compensated from outside.